Public opinion on climate change: India

+Pakistan

 Middle East

 While the increasing severity of droughts and other dangerous realities are and will continue to be a problem in the Middle East, the region has one of the smallest rates of concern in the world.
 38% believe that climate change is a very serious problem and 26% believe that climate change is harming people now.
 Of the four Middle Eastern countries polled in a Pew Global Study, on what is their primary concern, Israel, Jordan, and Lebanon named ISIS, and Turkey stated United States encroachment.
 38% of Israel considers climate change to be a major threat to their country, 40% of Jordan, 58% of Lebanon and 53% of Turkey.
 This is compared to relatively high numbers of residents who believe that ISIS is a major threat to their country ranging from 63% to 97%.
 In the poll, 38% of the Middle East are concerned about drought and 19% are concerned about long periods of unusually hot weather.
 42% are satisfied with their own country's current efforts to preserve the environment.